 Current Term University Withdrawal

-Undergraduate students can complete a university withdrawal with the Allen Yarnell Center for Student Success, if they wish to withdrawal from ALL of their current academic semester courses.
-Students can call 406-994-7627 or stop by SUB 177 to schedule their University Withdrawal appointment.
+Undergraduate students can complete a university withdrawal with the Registrar's Office, if they wish to withdrawal from ALL of their current academic semester courses.
+Students can call 406-994-6650 or stop by 101 Montana Hall to withdraw.
 It is recommended that students also call 406-994-4388 or stop by SUB 152 to meet with a Financial Coach to discuss the implications of repaying financial aid or loans when choosing to withdraw.

 Graduate students withdrawing from all current classes need to work with the Graduate School.